jupyter/jupyter/docs/source/projects/architecture/content-architecture.rst

 .. image:: figs/other_kernels.png
    :alt:

-..
-   Alt text is intentionally left blank because the image content is described thoroughly in the surrounding text.

 Wrapper kernels are easier to write quickly for languages that have good Python wrappers, like `octave_kernel <https://pypi.python.org/pypi/octave_kernel>`_,